fipwmaqzufheoxq92ebc/grocy-skill/README.md

 ## Examples
 * "Put milk on the shopping list"
-* "Add one cucumber to stock"
-* "How many bread do we have at home"
+* "How much bread do we have at home"
+* "Remind me what I want to buy"

+For "mass" insertion of bought products:
+- "I was shopping"  (Mycroft: "What did you buy?")
+- "1 Cucumber"
+- "1 Milk"
+- ...
+- "That was all"
+- Note: this uses always the default purchase quantity unit

+## Languages
+* English
+* German

 ## Credits
 fipwmaqzufheoxq92ebc